awitten1/awitten1.github.io/_posts/2022-12-27-variant-indexes.md

 Assume `10,000` unique dollar_sales values.

 We need to read in each RID-list/bitmap!
-Assuming they are all RID-lists, we need to read in `100 million rows * 4 bytes/RID = 400 million bytes => 100,000 pages`.
+Assuming they are all RID-lists, we need to read in `100 million rows * 4 bytes per RID = 400 million bytes => 100,000 pages`.
 For each RID-list/bitmap, we need to compute the cardinality of its intersection with the foundset.
 Then multiply its cardinality with the corresponding value and add it to a total.

 This has the same I/O count as query plan 2, but is much more CPU intensive.